// Add the new slick-theme.css if you want the default styling

 3- Switch off at the wall

-Did you know that a mobile phone can continue to use power to ‘charge’ even when fully charged?
-Up to 10% of your electricity use can come from appliances on ‘standby.’
-Save some energy and switch off at the wall if you don’t need it
+Did you know that your mobile phone can continue to use power to charge even when the battery is full?
+Up to 10% of your electricity usage comes from appliances on ‘standby’ when the device is off but the power being drawn is not.
+Save energy and switch it off at the wall when not in use.

 If you haven’t already, switch to LEDs (check for government offers) and only have the lights on that you need.
 Every bit counts!

-When replacing appliances like a fridge or washing machine, aim for the highest number of energy stars that suit your budget and sizing needs.
+When replacing appliances like a fridge or a washing machine, aim for the highest energy star rating that suits your budget and sizing needs.

 6- Limit hot water use